acolombo11/spicy-mayo/README.md

 There are also a few things I'd like to improve which likely I will never get to, because the app fulfills my needs as-is, but which you can help with:

-* [x] Add a dependency injection framework (Koin so the project can be multiplatform) to avoid recomposition for lifecycle events
 * [ ] Add local cache of the days data, add a ViewPager to scroll between the days and add pull to refresh
-* [x] Migrate from Retrofit to Ktor and make the project multiplatform
 * [ ] Add iOs Screenshots and Material You Screenshots (light and dark themes)